 I finish my calls and sit on the bench.
 The cell is too small not to eavesdrop on the convo between two chicks sitting just a few feet away.
 I listen for awhile.
 The older one is in for prostitution.
 The other for shoplifting.
 I butt in.
 “How long have you been doing that?”
 I ask.
 The thief blushes.
 “This was only my fourth or fifth time.”
 What an amateur.
 I shoplifted almost every weekend for two whole years without a pinch.
-A third woman is sitting in a corner like a bag of dirty laundry, so tight and jammed up that I can barely separate her from the dingy beige wall.
-She keeps looking at me.
+A fourth person is sitting in a corner like a pile of dirty laundry.
+You would never know that it’s a woman.
+She’s so tight and jammed up that I can barely separate her from the dingy beige wall.

-The cell door opens and the officer uncuffs a slender young Black woman.
-Tank top, booty shorts, yellow, ass-grazing micro braids.
+The cell door opens and an officer enters.
+She uncuffs a slender young Black woman wearing a tank top, booty shorts and yellow, ass-grazing micro braids.
 Clearly she’s a working girl.
 And what a stunner.
-Laces from her high-heeled Roman sandals are wrapped around long, shapely legs.
+Laces on her high-heeled Roman sandals are wrapped around long, shapely legs.
 She can’t be a day over eighteen.
 Nineteen maybe.
 My gut starts to churn in that crazy way when untapped potential is staring me in the face.
-Instead of reminding myself of the cutie-pie thief I got entangled with some years back, I’m seeing this doll on the runway in Valentino.
+I’m seeing this doll on the runway in Valentino.
 She nods in my direction.“That’s a nice dress,” she says.
 I nod back.
 “Yeah?
 You’d look great in it.”
 Her eyes grow wide.
 She wasn’t expecting that.
 “Sheee-it,” she sneers and crosses her arms in a huff.

 I ask the other women in the cell.
 “Don’t you think she’d look great in this dress?”
 I stand up and give them a spin.
 “Oh yeah,” the prostitute says.
 “She’d wear the hell out of that!”
 Baby Girl is glaring at me.
-She’s this close to knocking my ass out.
-But I keep going.
+She’s this close to knocking me out but I keep going.
 “Sure.
 She’s got the height, the bod, the face.
-She’d be dope—“ She finally snarls at me.
+She’d be so dope—“ Finally she snarls at me.
 “Look bitch.
-I ain’t interested in your scams, okay?
-Just back off!”
+I ain’t interested in your scams, okay?”
+Of course.
 She thinks I’m fake.
 Why wouldn’t she?
-And I have no way at the moment to prove her wrong.
 Just then a raspy cackle breaks the silence and we all turn to look at the bundle in the corner.
 She’s laughing at the young girl.
 “You don’t know who this is, do you?
 Winona Warner?
-Original supermodel?
-She only owns the top modeling agency in town.”
+Former supermodel?
+She owns the top modeling agency in town.”

 My attorney, Victoria, is here.
 And so is Belle.
 She’s shouting.
 “Why was this woman arrested?”
 They return my handbag and I count my loot before handing the hundred dollar bill that I keep tucked away for emergencies to Victoria.”Can you break this?”
 I ask.
 I stuff the tens and twenties she gives me into an envelope and write SARAH across the front.
 In another envelope, for Corky, I leave a ticket to Jeremy Scott’s show tomorrow night.
 The cops are smiling.
 They’re so cooperative.
 Until Victoria drops the bomb.
 “Tell Officer Ali to lawyer up,” she says.
 “With outdoor surveillance we’ll see exactly what happened on West Broadway this afternoon.
 And if it’s anything like what my client says, your boy’s in trouble.”
 Well.
 Nobody’s smiling now.